lovfis/final_project_cs50/README.md

 ### Files in the main folder final_project_cs50
 #### .env
 .env is a file containg key value pairs of the environment variables I'm using in my application.
 I stored the username and password for my postgres database there.
-Os.environ and psycopg2 enables accessing the values of the variables. .env is included with the project locally, but not saved to source control, so that the information I want to keep protected, is not accesible to anyone.
+Os.environ and psycopg2 enables accessing the values of the variables. .env is included with the project locally, but not saved to source control, so that the information I want to keep protected, is not accesible to anyone uninvited.

 #### app.py
 This is my central configuration object for the entire app.
 Here I import what I need from my installed packages, connect to the database, and use Python code to select the data I need and generate different visual appearances of them.
 The web app consists of two pages: main page  with charts and a page for table view of the data.

 The Python code and also some Javascript generated from an mpld3 package I use pass on informaton to the html-files about what to render.

+#### functions.py
+As of now this file contains one file that is used to make settings sommon for all the axes.
+I made this to make my app.py code a bit shorter.

 #### .gitignore
 Telling git which files ato ignore.